box-products/handbook/appendix-01-managers.md

 prev_url: "/international-travel-guide"
 ---

-SALT Insure has three tiers of responsibility within our job functions: Executive, Manager, and Individual.
+SALT has three tiers of responsibility within our job functions: Executive, Manager, and Individual.
 Here's how we break down each level's duties.

 ## Executive Responsibilities